Note

 Take Five - Removing Build Tools#

 In Take Three, we sped up the dependency resolution process by swapping pip for uv.
 While this did reduce the build time, it also increased the total image size.
-This is because the uv binary itself is ~40MB in size at the time of writing.
-Ironically, we can reduce the total image size by removing uv from the image.
-We only need uv to configure the virtual environment, so we can safely remove it from the final image.
+This is because the final image contains uv binary, which is about 40MB in size at the time of writing.
+We can reduce the final image size by removing uv from the image. uv is not needed at run time, so we can safely remove it from the image.

 We can accomplish this by splitting our Dockerfile into two stages.
 This strategy is commonly referred to as a multi-stage build.